Mailing address:

 Cristina Gualdani

 I am an Associate Professor in Economics at Queen Mary University of London, School of Economics and Finance.
-I am also an editorial board member for The Review of Economic Studies, Associate Faculty member at the Toulouse School of Economics, and Research Associate at CeMMAP.
+I am also Associate Faculty member at the Toulouse School of Economics, and Research Associate at CeMMAP.

-Workshop on "Econometrics and Models of Strategic Interactions", May 23-24 2025, jointly organised by QMUL, UCL, TSE, Vanderbilt University
+Past events: Workshop on "Econometrics and Models of Strategic Interactions", May 23-24 2025, jointly organised by QMUL, CeMMAP (UCL), TSE, Vanderbilt University [Program]

 Publications